AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ### Removing

-To remove a range of rows, call the {api:anychart.data.Table#remove}remove{api} method of {api:anychart.data.Table}anychart.data.Table{api} with two keys (dates) as parameters – they can be passed as numbers, strings, or Date objects:
+To remove a range of rows, call the {api:anychart.data.Table#remove}remove(){api} method of {api:anychart.data.Table}anychart.data.Table{api} with two keys (dates) as parameters – they can be passed as numbers, strings, or Date objects:

 ```
 dataTable.remove("2015-12-28", "2015-12-31");